broadinstitute/pooled-cell-painting-profiling-recipe/0.preprocess-sites/site_processing_config_README.md

 e.g.* simple
 *e.g.* simple_plus

-`acquisition_side:` *The number of images making one side of the acquisition grid.
+`sites_per_image_grid_side:` *The number of images making one side of the square  grid of images being processed.
 If there are 100 input images then:
 e.g.* 10

 `compartments:` *The cellular compartments measured in the cell painting experiment.
 Default cell painting compartments are: